henrikotterheimadobe/helix-01-content/index.md

 ![helix-logo](/images/helix_logo.png) <!-- this image is served from this content repository -->

-# Content from GitHub - Henrik!
+# Content from GitHub - Henrik - updated now!

 It works! hello_helix is up and running.